Echoic Memory: Definition, Duration, Examples & Neuroscience Guide

 Cortical Processing

-Primary auditory cortex (A1) in temporal lobe creates echoic traces, with secondary areas (A2) adding semantic and emotional context to sounds.
+The primary auditory cortex (A1) in the temporal lobe creates echoic traces, with secondary areas (A2) adding semantic and emotional context to sounds.

 Temporal Integration